Generic name: Zidovudine Syrup (zye DOE vyoo deen)

 If OVERDOSE is suspected:

-- If you have any questions about zidovudine syrup, please talk with your doctor, pharmacist, or other health care provider.
+- Some drugs may have another patient information leaflet.
+Check with your pharmacist.
+If you have any questions about zidovudine syrup, please talk with your doctor, nurse, pharmacist, or other health care provider.

 More about zidovudine

 - Dosage Information

 - Drug Interactions

 - Pricing & Coupons

 - En Español